Angus-C-git/cybernetic-coffee/content/blog/learn-source-code-auditing.md

    + Its more natural to process logic by testing it and observing the results
    + This process can be automated with tools like fuzzers
    + Its easier to track testing/analysis coverage
-   + Its easier to trace where user controlled data ends up / inteacts with
+   + Its easier to trace where user controlled data ends up / interacts with

 + Cons
-   + Its easier to miss potentailly vulnerable logic
+   + Its easier to miss potentially vulnerable logic
    + It can be time consuming to examine the entirety of a program only being able to move through it in a linear fashion
-   + Vulnerable input data may go untested even n autoamted settings
+   + Vulnerable input data may go untested even n automated settings
-      + For example the [sudoedit](https://liveoverflow.com/critical-sudo-vulnerability-walkthrough-cve-2021-3156/) vuln which went undiscovered for years
+      + For example the [sudoedit](https://liveoverflow.com/critical-sudo-vulnerability-walkthrough-cve-2021-3156/) vulnerability which went undiscovered for years

 **Static Analysis**